wp-plugins/findthebest-widget-designer/readme.txt

 3. Once you've found the right visual, add it to your post

 == Changelog ==

+= 3.0.5 =
+* FindTheBest is now Graphiq

+= 3.0.4 =
+* Better validation and syntax for Wordpress VIP coding standards

+= 3.0.3 =
+* Removed use of extract for Wordpress VIP

+= 3.0.2 =
+* Add support for "Page" post type

 = 3.0 =
 * Significant overhaul, rebranding as the "Visual Search" plugin